PatrickFC17/PatrickFC17/README.md

-- 👋 Hi, I’m @PatrickFC17
+- Hi, I’m  Patrick Ferreira Carvalho
-- 👀 I’m interested in programming and all areas of technology.
+- I’m interested in programming and all areas of technology.
-- 🌱 I’m currently learning C++ and Java.
+- I’m currently learning C++ and Java.
-- 📫 How to reach me e-mail: patrick651265@gmail.com.
+- How to reach me - e-mail: patrick651265@gmail.com.

 <!---
 PatrickFC17/PatrickFC17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.